project-diamond/project-diamond.github.io/README.md

 of the website is done using the script [`scripts/deploy.sh`][deploy] For more details on this work flow see the tutorial
 <https://jaspervdj.be/hakyll/tutorials/github-pages-tutorial.html>.

-## Editing the contents

-You do not need to know haskell to edit the contents.
-Please update the appropriate markdown file in this repository and send us a pull request.
-The news items are available in the directory `news`.
-The file names there needs to be in the format `DD-MM-YYYY-Title.md`

 [indian curry]: <https://project-diamond.github.io> "Indian curry homepage"